Physiotherapy and Children

 • Burns & plastics

-Paediatric Physiotherapists work in many different settings, including hospitals, clinics, special schools, primary care teams, educational and developmental centres – along with the child’s own home.
-They also work in private practice.
+Paediatric Physiotherapists work in many different settings, including hospitals, clinics and private practice, special schools, primary care teams, educational and developmental centres – along with the child’s own home.

 Treatment given by the Physiotherapist is based on an accurate assessment of the child followed by an individual treatment programme.
-The treatment programme includes explanation and instructions as appropriate to the child, the parents and those responsible for the child’s development.
+The treatment programme includes explanation and instructions as appropriate to the child, the parents/ carers and those responsible for the child’s development.

 Paediatric practice takes into account the fact that the child is not a small adult, but a developing human being.